ccoutant/dwarf-locations/005-locations-on-stack.md

 >     of the object referenced by the location `A` on the top of the stack.
 If
 >     the piece is located in a register, but does not occupy the entire
 >     register, the placement of the piece within that register is defined by
 >     the ABI.
+>
-Many compilers store a single variable in sets of registers, or
+>     [non-normative] Many compilers store a single variable in sets of
->     store a variable partially in memory and partially in registers.
+>     registers, or store a variable partially in memory and partially
->     `DW_OP_piece` provides a way of describing how large a part of a
+>     in registers. `DW_OP_piece` provides a way of describing how large
->     variable a particular location refers to.
+>     a part of a variable a particular location refers to.
 >
 > 3. `DW_OP_bit_piece`
 >